92 Crafting an Elevator Pitch

 Person you’ve just met: Very well, thanks.
 What brings you to this conference?

 You: I’m glad you asked!
 I’m with X Company.
-We just launched a new product, Product X. It’s smaller, faster, and more affordable than anything else on the market.
+We just launched a new product—Product X. It’s smaller, faster, and more affordable than anything else on the market.
 It’s already becoming a top seller.
 If you know anyone interested, feel free to reach out!
-(Hand over a business card as a visual aid.)
+(You might offer a business card or show a visual on your phone.)

-You never know when an opportunity to inform or persuade will appear—at a conference, networking event, or even in an elevator.
-With an elevator speech, you’ll be ready when the moment comes.
+You never know when an opportunity will come up—at a conference, networking event, or even in an elevator.
+Having a strong elevator pitch means you’ll be ready when it does.

 Attribution